HarmlessHarm/ReinforcementLearning/README.md

 Make sure you run the install command while in a directory with git.
 This will add a script to the git pipeline to clean up ipynb files.

+**NOTE** This will only work with git CLI, as the git script is only added there.
+Therefore gitkraken won't work for ipython notebooks

 #### Setup environment